-STUDIO 2 -FOUNDATION 2D AND 3D - CP
+STUDIO 2 - FOUNDATION 2D AND 3D - CP 5 Credits (#51524) Open to Grades 9-12

 This class is for all students who wish to continue to develop their artistic skills with an emphasis on 2-dimensional and 3-dimensional artwork (sculpture).
 New materials that will be explored include paper mache, clay, cardboard, plaster, recycled materials, etc. Studio 1 and Studio 2 serve as the prerequisites for Studio 3 Art Class.
-Prerequisite: Studio 1(#51224).
+Prerequisite: Studio 1 (#51224).
 Studio 1 and 2 may not be taken during the same semester.